 - Equity in assets

-it also takes into thought a taxpayer’s total household income versus their total household expenses.
+it also takes into thought a taxpayer's total household income versus their total household expenses.
 Once the financial result of income and expenses is achieved, net discretionary income is figured.
 This figure will show that a taxpayer has an ability to pay or that their leftover income is in the negative.
 If negative, the taxpayer is in financial hardship.
-If under any event you become incapable of paying the full amount of your tax debt within the IRS collection timeframe, you will more than likely qualify for an Offer.
+If under any event you become incapable of paying the full amount of your tax liability within the IRS collection timeframe, you will more than likely qualify for an Offer.

 Installment Agreement Offer